melekturkmen/EarthQuakeLocalization/README.md

 ```

 ## Limitations
-This function operates only on 60-sec or longer events with residual network in frequency domain.
+This function operates only on 60-sec or longer events with ResNet-based architecture, using input signal in the frequency domain (i.e. STFT).

 ## Installation
 No additional installations (other than PyTorch) are required to run this project.
 All requirements are basic.